krishbhoopati/TechTO/README.md

 Copy `.env.example` to `.env.local` and configure the server-only services used by the surface you are running:

-- `BACKBOARD_API_KEY` is required for live Backboard chat.
+- `BACKBOARD_API_KEY` is required for live chat through the cloud-hosted Backboard service.
 There is no mock Backboard adapter.
 - `TECHTO_CITIZEN_REACTION_PROVIDER=real-opinion` (default) and the FreeSolo
   variables drive both TechTO citizen reactions and the open-city `score_population`/`run_twin_analysis` tools -- there is one real opinion-model pipeline, no synthetic/mock fallback.
-- `TECHTO_REPOSITORY_PROVIDER=fixture|mongo` selects local transit fixtures or MongoDB Atlas for TechTO repository reads.
+- `TECHTO_REPOSITORY_PROVIDER=fixture|mongo` selects local transit fixtures or cloud-hosted MongoDB Atlas for TechTO repository reads.
+Use `mongo` for shared and deployed environments wherever possible.
 - `NEXT_PUBLIC_MAP_STYLE_URL` optionally overrides the MapLibre base style.

 Never expose Backboard, FreeSolo, or MongoDB credentials through a